mocaccinoOS/desktop/docs/ops_guide_to_galaxy.md

 DOCKER_HOST="..."
 LUET_ARGS="--image-repository quay.io/mocaccinocache/desktop" luet remote-exec packagename
 ```

+Note: It's not required `DOCKER_HOST` unless you want to leverage a remote host.

 ## How do I update provides list, and what are they?

 ## How do I add a package?